hyriver/pygeohydro/README.rst

     stations = wshed.watershed.get_stations()
     stations_upto_150 = wshed.watershed.get_stations(navigation="upstreamMain", distance=150)

-DEM can be retrieved for the station's contributing watershed as follows:
+DEM can be retrieved for the station's contributing watershed and resampled from the original resolution of 1 arc-second (~30 m) to 30 arc-second (~1 km), as follows:

 .. code-block:: python

-    dem = hds.dem_bygeom(wshed.geometry)
+    dem = hds.dem_bygeom(wshed.geometry, resolution=30.0/3600.0)

 We can also get climate data and streamflow observations for the selected location: